South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- South Carolina and its opponents have scored at least 50.5 points -- this matchup's over/under -- only twice this season.
+- South Carolina and its opponents have combined for 51 points -- this matchup's over/under -- only two times this year.

-- Vanderbilt's games have gone over 50.5 points in three of five chances this season.
+- So far this season, 60% of Vanderbilt's games (3/5) have had more combined points than Saturday's over/under of 51.

-- The combined points per game average of the two teams, 35.3, is 15.2 points fewer than Saturday's over/under.
+- Saturday's total is 15.7 points higher than the combined 35.3 PPG average of the two teams.

 South Carolina Stats and Trends

-- South Carolina has played six games, with three wins against the spread.
+- South Carolina has three wins against the spread in six games this season.

-- South Carolina's games this year have gone over the point total two times in five opportunities (40%).

 - The Gamecocks have turned the ball over four more times (10 total) than the Commodores have forced a turnover (6) this season.